 Autumn in Europe Packing List Details

 It’s not enough to know the numbers.
 You want to see what you should pack!
 So now we’ll delve into the packing list details for autumn in Europe.
+Depending on your trip (in any season) here’s a great printable resource for planning your packing.

 My items came from a hodge podge of places, including Kohl’s, Amazon, Primark, Gap, Target, & thrift stores.
 Below, I’ll show you where to find specific items when possible, or I’ll point you to a similar piece.